 An enticingly creepy atmosphere and some delightfully nasty bits of business help Stephen King’s Children of the Corn, directed by Fritz Kiersch from a screenplay by George Goldsmith based on Stephen King’s short story, overcome some of the sloppiness of its presentation.

 I didn’t care much for the child actors either.
 The exception is John Franklin, who plays Isaac, the leader of the evil brats.
 But Franklin is not really a kid; he’s a twenty-something who looks like a little boy.
 Franklin is credible and therefore scary (scarier than the monster).
-Hamilton and Horton are just okay.
+Linda Hamilton and Peter Horton are just okay.
 Great character actor R. G. Amstrong (Ride the High Country and Major Dundee) gives the second best performance in the film.
-He plays a crusty mechanic.
+Amstrong plays a crusty mechanic.

 Conclusions & Final Thoughts: